hmcts/civil-citizen-ui/src/test/a11y/a11y-README.md

 Run the tests:a11y command.

-If your mock does not load, or your mock uses a line signalling a redirect, rather than a view, errors will show.
+If your mock does not load, or your mock only shows a redirect, rather than a view, errors will show.

 Check each error, and either update the mock, or ignore the url as appropriate.